lorenzo-stoakes/zeptux/README.md

 ### Next steps

-* Add serial output function so we can output to qemu -nographic mode.
 * Add ability to printf arbitrary strings via uart.
 EXTREMELY useful for debugging.
 * Add initial boot memory allocator/freer, use 0xe820 int 0x15 to determine